tbrowder/Slidemaker/README.md

     =slide
     =Title Why Linux?
     =Subtitle That's all folks!

-    =comment document definition is complete
+    # Document definition is complete

     =end pod

+See slide input format details at [SlideFormats](SlideFormats.md) for defaults and recognized key/value pairs.

 Currently, the input document satisfies a basic need for a quick, text-based briefing presentation.
 It can provide: